-Experienced mindfulness teachers and trainers Frits Koster, Jetty Heynekamp, and Victoria Norton provide an outline of the mechanisms underlying mindful communication while a selection of experts present a concise overview of six communication programs that are becoming well known in the mindfulness world.
+Experienced mindfulness teachers and trainers Frits Koster, Jetty Heynekamp and Victoria Norton provide an outline of the mechanisms underlying mindful communication while a selection of experts presents a concise overview of six communication programs that are becoming well-known in the mindfulness world.
 They describe the background and structure of each course and offer tasters in the form of short exercises and online audio downloads.
-Each chapter is followed up by further resources, reading lists, and web addresses.
+Each chapter is followed up by further resources, reading lists and web addresses.

 ‘I am delighted to recommend this valuable collection of teachings on mindful communication.
 If there is one thing to be learned during these times of great disruption it is that the key to resilient relationships and societies lies in our capacity for authentic dialogue.
 This is an essential need that all human beings share … to be recognized, valued and affirmed in our fundamental goodness.
 Yet, in this age of disembodied social media, while chats go on all the time, we are often left feeling more isolated and discouraged.
 Thank goodness there is a rise of interest in mindfulness, compassion and now these specific instructions about how to open our hearts and minds with each other in genuine communication.
 Thank you Frits, Jetty and Victoria and to all the authors!
 I am confident this book will benefit countless people.’

 Susan Gillis Chapman is a retired Family Therapist, Dharma-teacher, author of The Five Keys To Mindful Communication (2012) and Founder of Green Zone Communication.